 This complexity makes them difficult to defeat.

-Although showing small arms ammunition only the 1 million frames per second video below is fascinating
+Although showing small arms ammunition only the 1 million frames per the second video below is fascinating

 and, a 120mm tank round

 Direct fire can produce significant spalling on the inside of the vehicle

 Molotov cocktails are still surprisingly effective and with the increasing proliferation of knowledge about how to create high burn temperature mixtures coupled with a greater likelihood of operating in hybrid conflicts in urbanised areas fire should be seen as a key future threat.

 Although seen as a lower likelihood it is still critical for armoured vehicles to be protected against the impacts of nuclear, chemical and biological weapon systems.

 Electronic attacks may be increasingly important and future vehicles begin to rely more and more on electronic systems for sensors, weapons and even propulsion.